UloE-G/Athletes-Corner/README.md

 **Sign In Page**

-- This page allows user to enter into thier accounts from any device.
+- This page allows users to enter their accounts from any device.

 - This helps the user as they have ability to access their personal information if they use it on any device.